On a stage,

 to hide their yellow, black, and brown.

-We, the people who make the Red of the White, blue and uneasy.
+They, the people who make the Red of the White, blue and uneasy.

-We, who plead to thee, O sweet land of liberty
+They, who plead to thee, O sweet land of liberty

 to let thy crown of brotherhood be good,

-for under one nation we are blanketed.
+for under one nation we are all blanketed.

-We pledge allegiance to you!
+They pledge allegiance to you!

-We labor for you!
+They labor for you!

-And we die for you.
+And they die for you.

-for we are brave as well!
+for they are brave as well!

-We will not wallow in pity long.
+They will not wallow in pity long.

 For who, is the protective banner